 “Like that black boy at school.”

-“Oh, he doesn’t need defending, but the blacks at Gables High needed to have someone say it’s wrong to isolate them from the regular kids.
-They wanted to come to our school and are riding buses across the City to be with us, but we never see them.
+“Oh, he doesn’t need defending, but the blacks at Gables High needed to have someone say it’s wrong to isolate them from the white kids.
+They wanted to come to our school, riding buses across the City to be with us, but we never see them.
 The administration even put them in special classes because they aren’t as smart as we are.
 We changed that.”

 Isabelle announces that dinner is served.